 - Overall analysis of the report by comparing it with those from other companies in the same industry, to ascertain emerging trends and possible irregularities in the applicant company's financial condition and its profitability.

 - If unusual accounting items are found in the financial report and a large sum of money is involved, the item in question shall be audited to ascertain its composition and categorization.

 - Status of adjustments or improvements required to be made to the financial statements as instructed in writing by the competent authority.

 - If any special or irregular circumstances are found with respect to the following items, the case handler shall examine the matter in depth by reviewing the CPAs' working papers.

-- Transactions between major interested parties: any irregular financial arrangements or profits changing hands in large transactions between related parties.
+- Transactions between major related parties: any irregular financial arrangements or profits changing hands in large transactions between related parties.

 - Any improper or irregular transactions with respect to the categorization, transfer, or accounting treatment of financial assets.
-Case handlers shall further determine whether there have been any irregularities pertaining to allowances set aside from receivables for reserve for loss, and for loss from inventory market price decline by the company's important subsidiaries, loans of funds to another party, or endorsements or guarantees extended on behalf of another party, and whether any financial statements must be adjusted.
+Case handlers shall further determine whether there have been any irregularities pertaining to loss allowances set aside for receivables, and allowance for inventory valuation losses by the company's important subsidiaries, loans of funds to others, or endorsements or guarantees extended for others, and whether any financial statements must be adjusted.

-- The status of application of reserve for loss and the assessment of the auditing CPAs.
+- The status of application for loss allowance and the assessment of the auditing CPAs.

 - Method of appraisal and basis of entering into the account books of inventory: where there are large surpluses or inventory losses, the reasons shall be investigated.